-- A Maine Coon is always by your side: These cats like to follow their owners everywhere around the home, like a dog would.
+- A Maine Coon is always by your side: These cats like to follow their owners everywhere around the home as a dog would.
 They love human companionship, and just want to spend all their waking hours with their family.

 - Loyal to owners: A male Maine Coon will attach themselves predominantly to one owner.

 This energetic cat breed will remain playful and kitten-like until late in their adult lives.
-They require lots of exercise to prevent them becoming obese, and enjoy spending their playing time with their owners everyday.
+They require lots of exercise to prevent them from becoming obese and enjoy spending their playing time with their owners every day.

 Here is a list of my five favourite Maine Coon cat toys that your Maine Coon is bound to love.